-Bryn Ludlow is a PhD Candidate in the Joint Graduate Program in Communication and Culture.
-She completed a BFA at OCAD University in Integrated Media (2010), and a Master of Arts at McMaster University in Health & Aging (2012).
+Bryn Ludlow is a PhD candidate in the York and Ryerson Joint Graduate Program in Communication and Culture.
+She completed a Bachelor of Fine Arts at OCAD University in Integrated Media (2010), and a Master of Arts at McMaster University in Health & Aging (2012).
 Bryn’s dissertation research involves an analysis of interdisciplinary audience perspectives on digital stories by adopted youth, and youth in foster care in Canada.
 This work is a partnership with the Adoption Council of Canada, the Centre for Addiction and Mental Health (CAMH), York University, and Ryerson University.

 Bryn’s artwork, and research have been recognized with graduate research and community service awards, and she has authored and co-authored publications in national and international journals, including: The Medical Post, Ars Medica: A Journal of Medicine, The Arts, and Humanities, The American Journal of Kidney Diseases (AJKD), The Association for Computing Machinery (ACM), and Forum: Qualitative Social Research (F-QSR).

 These experiences continue to define Bryn’s life-long curiosity in the arts, health, and education.
 Today, she continues to explore the similarities and boundaries of these disciplines in her work, artistic practice, and civic engagement.